Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - Market share is important as it benchmarks you to competition

 Small businesses or fragmented industry (nobody dominates it) market share does not matter as much

+In a growing industry
+- Some people say its easy to grow top line
+- Not necessarily true as many new people enter the market and much competition
+- A company can increase revenue but loose market